The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: Comparative Analysis of System Performance through the Years

 Performance differences also varied across task types.
 KIS tasks were generally the easiest, with most teams achieving high scores.
 SnapSeek1 and LIFEXPLORE1 consistently outperformed in this category.
 Box plot analysis reveals that for five out of six KIS tasks, the average score remained above 42, while the median score exceeded 58, indicating that most retrieval models handled these queries effectively.
 However, KIS04 was an exception, with no teams successfully retrieving the correct answer.

 Upon closer inspection, KIS04 presents an anomaly, as all teams scored zero, which is highly unusual for KIS tasks.
 The query hints included: \textit{`It was as if the meeting took place on the Starship Enterprise.
 I remember the wall had yellow lighted shapes and designs, with a yellow lighting on the ceiling.
 There were 3 or 4 people in the meeting room with me.
 It was a formal boardroom.
 Afterwards, I got a taxi back to my hotel in Bangkok.'} This query was conceptually vague, relying on subjective interpretation rather than concrete object-based details.
 The metaphorical reference to the Starship Enterprise may have confused both users and retrieval models, making it difficult to identify relevant images.
 By the time specific visual details were provided (e.g., yellow lighting, boardroom, people in the room), users may have already formed a completely different mental image, leading to misinterpretations.
 This anomaly underscores the importance of clear, structured query design to ensure that retrieval tasks remain solvable.
+This also illustrates a broader limitation of current multimodal retrieval: while embedding models align literal or concrete descriptions well, they still struggle with figurative, cultural, or metaphorical language.
+Bridging this `semantic gap' between abstract phrasing and visual grounding remains an open research challenge, demanding hybrid models that integrate world knowledge and commonsense reasoning with visual grounding.

 QA tasks exhibited the highest variation in difficulty.
 While some questions were straightforward, most teams scoring close to 100, others required complex reasoning or multi-step retrieval strategies, resulting in nearly half of the teams scoring zero.
 This sharp contrast suggests that QA tasks require a more refined balance between difficulty levels, ensuring that some level of inference is necessary without making questions entirely unsolvable.